laro/Cilia/README.md

 - ArrayViews AKA Slices AKA Subarrays
     - `var subarray = array[1..2]`
     - `var subarray = array[1..<3]`
-    - Dependent ranges (need lower and/or upper bounds before use) are typcally implemented as inline functions that determine the concrete bounds an then call `array[start..end]` (or one of the exclusive counterparts).
+    - Incomplete ranges (need lower and/or upper bounds before use) are typcally implemented as inline functions that determine the concrete bounds an then call `array[start..end]` (or one of the exclusive counterparts).
         - `var subarray = array[..2]`
         - `var subarray = array[..]`